okeefm/s3g/doc/DeprecatedCommands.markdown

 #Deprecated Commands
-Here is a list of commands I've found that were in the googledoc specification for the firmware, bus has since been deprecated.
+Here is a list of commands I've found that were in the googledoc specification for the firmware, but have since been deprecated.

 ##34 - Get Firmware build Name
 Retrieve the firmware build name, which is a human-readable string describing the build.
 Names should be chosen with an eye towards disambiguating builds targeted for different tools.